We may earn affiliate commissions for the recommended products. Learn more.

 KeePass support center

-KeePass help center
+KeePass help center is very difficult to navigate

 On a positive note, there’s plenty of information to peruse.
 The KeePass help center includes various FAQs, extensive technical guides, and a somewhat active community forum.
 However, the user experience is far from ideal because the page’s design is outdated, which might push away users who are used to contemporary and more user-friendly website interfaces.